 #8 Work on other areas of your chest

 One mistake that I’ve seen many people do is to stick with the flat bench press forever.
 Your chest muscle, like any other muscle, is tridimensional and needs to be trained using a variety of different exercises that will target different areas.

 Having a well-developed upper chest is very important.
 So if you feel like your upper chest is lacking behind, work on improving that by focusing on incline bench press for a while.
 The chest version of dips is also great for strengthening the lower part of your chest.

 Switch over to using dumbbells instead of a barbell for a while.
-You will target different areas of your pectorals and you will build a stronger all-around chest.
-So when you get back to hitting that bench press PR again you might have a nice surprise.
+You will target different areas of your pectorals, and you will build a stronger all-around chest.
+So when you get back to hitting that bench press PR again, you might have a pleasant surprise.